 IT is used as a means to bring about changes in most countries.
 In a very strong way this happened in Singapore, where IT was used to transform an old-fashioned organization, where it was hard or even impossible to get access to case information, into a modern, well-equipped institution.

-This book is meant to be a comprehensive source on the use of IT in legal organizations, in particular the Judiciary, practitioners (attorneys, company lawyers, consultants), governments, but also for academics, both students and staff.
+This book is intended as a comprehensive source on the use of IT in legal organizations, in particular the judiciary, practitioners (attorneys, company lawyers, consultants), governments, but is also aimed at academics, both students and staff.

 This is Volume 4 in the Information Technology and Law (IT&Law) Series